elysium-suite/aeacus/README.md

 ## Configuration

 The configuration is written in TOML.
+All fields are optional unless otherwise specified.
 See the below example:

 ```
 name = "ubuntu-18-supercool" # Image name